geraintanderson/GeraintAnderson/README.md

+# GeraintAnderson
+This repository holds stores my personal website: www.GeraintAnderson.com.

 # notes
-This repository is a place to keep all my technical notes.
-Eventually is will be incorporated into my personal website, www.geraintanderson.com.
+This subfolder is a place to keep all my technical notes.
+Eventually is will be incorporated into a few webpages for my reference.
 The notes are stored as HTML for use online.

+# snippets
+This folder holds short code examples

+# images
+Holds images